Oil Sheen on Ceresco Dam/Kalamazoo River

 Photo by Lighthawk for Sierra Club

 On July 25th, 2010, Enbridge had the largest and most costly inland oil spill in U.S. history, saturating around 40 miles of the Kalamazoo River watershed.
-This rupture was caused by a 6-foot break in their pipeline called Line 6B.
+This rupture was caused by a 6-foot break in their pipeline called Line 6B (renamed Line 78 after it was replaced and expanded).
 That rupture went undetected and unreported for nearly 17 hours because Enbridge misinterpreted alarms indicating a loss of pressure to be column separation (a bubble in the line).
 Making matters worse, Enbridge’s response for overcoming column separation was to increase flow and pressure on the line to try and impede the bubble.
 For nearly 17 hours, Enbridge repeatedly increased pressure until they were finally notified by a local utility that Line 6B had a major rupture.

 A significant spill occurred from Line 5 in 1999 when more than 220,000 gallons of oil and natural gas liquids gushed into a marsh near Crystal Falls in the Upper Peninsula.
-After nearby residents were evacuated, Enbridge officials ignited a resulting vapor cloud to prevent it from spreading, which sparked a raging fire that burned for 36 hours and scorched eight acres of land.
+After nearby residents were evacuated, Enbridge officials ignited a resulting vapor cloud to prevent it from spreading.
+This sparked a raging fire that burned for 36 hours and scorched eight acres.